Series: Power Rangers in Space

 - It Has Been an Honor: Implied in the Grand Finale, as Bulk and Skull shake hands before they lead the civilian mob to aid the Rangers.
 They likely don't expect to survive, but go out to help the Rangers anyway.

-- I Work Alone: Andros tries doing this to the others at first, but realizes they mean well, and he needs the help.
+- I Work Alone: Andros tries doing this to the others at first, but realizes they mean well, and he could use the help.

 - Large Ham: Melody Perkins, depending on the wig.
 Until she's brainwashed, anyway...